-Parent-Teacher Conference Days are planned during the school year; please make plans to attend all conference dates.
+Student-Led Conference Days are planned during the school year; please make plans to attend all conference dates.
 If a parent/guardian would like a conference with a teacher, please send a note or call the school to schedule an appointment.
+HCMS makes every effort to include students in the conferencing process to the greatest extent possible.

 When a parent, guardian, teacher, or student has a concern or complaint, it is important to follow the proper chain of command.
-This begins with the classroom teacher and progresses through the principal, director of student services and superintendent.
+This begins with the classroom teacher and progresses through the Principal, Associate Superintendent, and Superintendent.